MicrosoftDocs/winui-api/microsoft.ui.input.experimental/exppointereventargs_getintermediatepoints_1956108759.md

 > [!CAUTION]
 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.

-Retrieves the pointer data for the prior 64 pointer locations (maximum) since the last pointer event.
+Retrieves the pointer data for up to the last 64 pointer locations since the last pointer event.

 ## -returns